miboyu/rn/README.md

              --example      show examples
              --return-code  show return codes

 The "*origin*" and "*substitute*" should be given at the same time for command "**sed**" to do the substitution.
-If both were omitted, option --lower and --upper can be used to transform letter case of the "files", and option --number (together with number settings --nbegin, --nstep, and --nwidth) can be used to add serial number to the front of the "*files*".
+If both were omitted, option --lower and --upper can be used to transform letter case of the "*files*", and option --number (together with number settings --nbegin, --nstep, and --nwidth) can be used to add serial number to the front of the "*files*".

 If the "*files*" is omitted, the results of command "**ls**" is used.
 If there are spaces in filenames, use option --space, and each filename should occupy one line for the space " " cannot be used as Internal Field Separator (IFS) anymore.
 If the "*files*" has parent path (contains "/"s), only the filename part would be renamed, and the filename part could be file, dir, and so on.